gjbex/Scientific-C-plus-plus/source-code/Tbb/JuliaSet/README.md

 # Tbb
-Implementation of the Julia set computatino using Intel Threading Building Blocks (TBB) and OpenMP.
+Implementation of the Julia set computation using Intel Threading Building Blocks (TBB) and OpenMP.

 ## What is it?